Beauséjour (electoral district): 2006

-2004 general election
+2004

 Beauséjour—Petitcodiac, 1997–2003

 Change for Progressive Conservative candidate Angela Vautour are based on the party's results in 1997.
 She personally received 6.88% fewer votes based on her results as an NDP candidate.

 Change for the Canadian Alliance for 1997 are based on the results of its predecessor, the Reform Party.

 Beauséjour, 1987–1997

 All changes are from the 1990 by-election, with the exception of the Progressive Conservative Party, who did not field a candidate.